 Pamela Druckerman is an American journalist living in Paris with her husband and three young children.
-Her new book, Bringing Up Bébé: One American Mother Discovers the Wisdom of French Parenting, was released this month.
+Her book, Bringing Up Bébé: One American Mother Discovers the Wisdom of French Parenting, was released in 2012.

 Q: Isn’t “French parenting” a paradox in that there’s no “French parenting” philosophy?

 A: Exactly.
 French parents don’t think that they’re doing anything special because they’re all doing more or less the same thing.
 And it’s a balance between what North Americans view as old-school parenting where parents have a lot of authority, and a much more modern form of parenting where they speak to children and listen to them but don’t feel they must do everything children say.
 No one part of your life—not work, not being a parent, not being a spouse—should overwhelm the other parts.

 Q: And that begins with a far more relaxed approach to pregnancy?